Sydney Carlin (RAF officer): Inter-war years

 On 1 January 1924 Carlin was promoted from flight lieutenant to squadron leader.
 Nevertheless, in 1924, Carlin departed Britain for Mombasa aboard the SS Madura.
 He was listed on the passenger list as an "agriculturist".
 He farmed for some years in Kenya.

 From 20 May 1931 to 8 August 1935 Carlin served as the justice of the peace for Kisumu-Londiani District, Kenya.

-World War II
+Second World War

-On re-enlistment to the RAF he was graded as a probationary pilot officer on 27 July 1940, almost eleven months after the outbreak of the Second World War.
+On re-enlistment to the RAF, Carlin was graded as a probationary pilot officer on 27 July 1940, almost eleven months after the outbreak of the Second World War.
 He made pilot officer in September 1940, flying as an air gunner in Boulton Paul Defiant aircraft with No. 264 Squadron RAF and later No. 151 Squadron RAF.
 He also made several unofficial trips as an air gunner with No. 311 (Czech) Squadron, flying Wellingtons.

-Carlin was injured in action at RAF Wittering during an enemy bombing raid on 7/8 May 1941, and died in Peterborough on 9 May 1941.
+Carlin was wounded in action at RAF Wittering during an enemy bombing raid on 7/8 May 1941, and died in Peterborough on 9 May 1941.
 He is commemorated on the Screen Wall, Panel 1, at Hull Crematorium.